MicrosoftDocs/visualstudio-docs/docs/vsto/walkthrough-creating-your-first-vsto-add-in-for-project.md

 ms.workload:
   - "office"
 ---
-# Walkthrough: Create your first VSTO Add-in for project
+# Walkthrough: Create your first VSTO Add-in for Project
   This walkthrough shows you how to create an VSTO Add-in for Microsoft Office Project.
 The features that you create in this kind of solution are available to the application itself, regardless of which projects are open.
 For more information, see [Office solutions development overview &#40;VSTO&#41;](../vsto/office-solutions-development-overview-vsto.md).

  [!INCLUDE[appliesto_projallapp](../vsto/includes/appliesto-projallapp-md.md)]